Jefferies names ex-MStanley banker Armstrong to run wealth unit: sources

 Armstrong replaces Mark Peters, who left in late December to join hedge fund Whippoorwill Associates after expressing frustration over restraints on the growth plans he had for the wealth division, according to people familiar with his decision.
 Peters, who did not return calls for comment, had joined Jefferies in 2009.

-Armstrong, who is expected to begin at Jefferies’ Manhattan headquarters next Thursday, will report to Peter Forlenza, the firm’s global head of equities.
+Armstrong, who is expected to begin at Jefferies’ Manhattan headquarters next Thursday, will report to Richard Forlenza, the firm’s global head of equities.
 Armstrong did not return messages left on his cellphone.

 In his 25-year career at Morgan Stanley, Armstrong shifted between managing sales of fixed-income products and services to middle-market companies and working with retail brokers.